 - Booking requests will be considered on a case-by-case basis, with priority given to those groups booking IMAX and Games Lounge tickets

-- You can currently book for Wednesdays, Thursdays and Fridays during term time
+- You can currently book for Wednesdays, Thursdays and Fridays during term time from January 2021

 - We can accommodate a single bubble of up to 80 people (students and accompanying adults) per visit